Overview

 ```

 Create /etc/systemd/system/pleasanter.service with the following content.
-For **User** below, specify the user who will execute Pleasanter.
+Specify the predetermined user who will start Pleasanter in **User** below.

 ```